ChloeVincent/chloevincent.github.io/_posts/2021-02-09-golang-calendar-app.markdown

 categories: golang calendar http
 ---

-When working on a go project, I need to run the following command to avoid errors about not finding the packages: `export GOPATH=<working directory>`.

 The working app is available on [my GitHub page][github].
 I detail here the different part I needed to create the app.
 It might evolve in the future but the main parts are present.

+# Notes on building the app
+First set `GOPATH` to the working directory (for the terminal session) by running the following command to avoid errors about not finding the packages: `export GOPATH=<working directory>`.

+To run the app locally, use `go run appli.go`.

+To build an executable use `go build appli.go`.
+The app will then be available with `./appli`.
+For multiple platforms see [this tutoria][tuto-multiple-platforms].

 # Intro: main()
 I first start the Google calendar service.